Where to store backups

 writing.
 Shared LAN removable devices are supported also.
 When writing to a removable

-device, the ABE spans backups by filling all free space on the inserted media and
+device, the Backup Tool spans backups by filling all free space on the inserted media and

 continuing on the next media if needed.
 You can take such a backup wherever you go, post